Steve Mesler: Television experience

 Mesler is a noted TV host and commentator.
 He has commentated on NBCUniversal for the 2009, 2011, and 2012 Bobsled World Championships as well as numerous World Cup races around the globe.
 Steve has co-hosted Calgary's Breakfast Television morning show on multiple occasions and, notably, has appeared on American television shows the Late Show with David Letterman, the Today Show, and The Colbert Report.

 Other philanthropic work

 Mesler has consistently donated his time to organization of various charitable good.
 He is currently active or has been active with the following organizations to raise awareness, raise impact, and or raise funds nationally as well as in his hometown of Buffalo, NY and residence of Calgary, AB: Ronald McDonald House, Make a Wish Foundation, Roswell Park Comprehensive Cancer Center, Peace and Sport, Right To Play.

 In November 2014, Mesler received the Athletes in Excellence Award from The Foundation for Global Sports Development, in recognition of his community service efforts and work with youth.

+Personal life

+Mesler currently resides in Calgary, Alberta, Canada, with his wife, daughter, and son.
+He actively engages in community-building initiatives, supporting sports, education, and mental health causes.
+His personal narrative and insights continue to influence leaders, educators, athletes, and communities globally, further cementing his role as an influential thought leader and advocate.